Playfish/cht10_node/README.md

 # cht10_node

 ## Description
-This ROS package is Driver for CHT-10 laser ranging sensor of LAX.
+This ROS2 package is Driver for CHT-10 laser ranging sensor of LAX.

 ### Published Topics